vikejs/vike/README.md

 > :warning: We recommend reading the [Vue Tour](#vue-tour) or [React Tour](#react-tour) before proceeding with guides.

-Instead of using relative import paths, which are often cumbersome (e.g. `import { Counter } from '../../../components/Counter'`), you can use use import path aliases:
+Instead of using relative import paths which are often cumbersome (e.g. `import { Counter } from '../../../components/Counter'`), you can use import path aliases:

 ```js
 // `~/components/` denotes the `components/` directory living in your project root directory